 • Expansion of power grids and renewable energy systems

-• Increased automation in industrial and manufacturing environments
+• Increased industrial automation

-• Rising safety and efficiency standards in buildings and transportation
+• Higher safety and efficiency standards

 Cable Manufacturing Processes Explained

-• Shielding, used to reduce electromagnetic interference
+• Shielding to reduce interference

-Table: Key Cable Manufacturing Processes and Their Purpose
+Key Manufacturing Processes and Purpose

 Process StageDescriptionFunctional Outcome